WayneCrawford/tiskitpy/docs/source/classes/data_cleaner.rst

 Remove coherent noise seen on another channel

-Detailed information is in :ref:`tiskit.DataCleaner`
+Detailed information is in :ref:`tiskitpy.DataCleaner`

 The main methods are: